Short notes due to data connection challenges. Details to be filled in and pictures added! And pictures of Gabriel too!

 After wandering the parklands of the Kaibab Plateau we dropped into the Grand Canyon via the Nankoweap Trail.
 Camped on the sandy white beach of the Colorado River below the granaries.

 Breakfasted with rafters (French toast and French press coffee).
 Marveled at hundreds of violet green swallows in Marble Canyon.
 Got soaked by rain.
 Got flushed out of some overhanging boulders by lightning.
 Boulder hopped and bushwhacked to awesome Tapeats sandstone ledges to the hitching beach.
 Besides the lightning and cactus spines it was a super fun day!
 We dried out by evening.

 Up early to finish contouring along the east end of the Tonto Plateau.
 Prickly pear cactus are in bloom every where.
 Yellow, pink, orange, rose.
 Hedgehog cactus are full of purple blooms.
 A few apricot globemallow are bursting.
 And the sentry agave are blooming with stocks as high as 20 feet.

 Rested.
 We hike up.
 Smelling all the clean people.
 Hoping the aroma of mule and horse apples and urine can mask our own smelliness.
 We have not showered in 8 days and our clothes are rimmed in salt, sweat, and sticky dust.

-Days 39-47: 122.6 miles; 690.1 miles total.
+Days 39-47: 122.6 miles; 691.1 miles total.
 HWY 89 by Jacob Lake to Bright Angel TH on the South Rim of the Grand Canyon.

 GPS: not needed; people sighted: a few AZTers, generous rafters, a USGS crew, happy backpackers, and then in less than two hours and 15 minutes, 300+ people and 11+ horses on the South Kaibab Trail… woah!; roads: several miles before dropping into the park, then none.